best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Breaking your code down into smaller, more manageable chunks is a sure fire way to improve readability.

-Code comes in many shapes and sizes.
+Code comes in many shapes and sizes, though is often broken down in a modular fashion.
-A few code abstractions are outlined below, which will be useful for understanding concepts throughout the rest of this chapter and book.
+Common code structures are outlined below, which will be useful for understanding concepts throughout the rest of this chapter and book.

 - Functions
     - a unit of code that performs a minimal number of tasks (one ideally)